 PERMITS FOR SETTING UP A TENT

 For advice, support, information about permits and regulations, etc., please contact the University of Twente Events Office.
-The Booking Office can assist with reservation of indoor locations.
-Information about catering possibilities on campus can be found here.
+The Booking Office can assist with the reservation of indoor locations.
+Additionally, there is information about catering possibilities on campus and internal communication support.